John T. Skelly: Later life

-At various times during his career, Skelly was a correspondent for the now defunct Washington Star, a publicist for the Pan American Coffee Bureau, and a special assistant to two Organization of American States secretaries general.
+At various times during his career, Skelly was a correspondent for the now defunct Washington Star, a publicist for the Pan-American Coffee Bureau, and a special assistant to two Secretaries General of the Organization of American States.
 He was also Washington Bureau Chief for Puerto Rico’s largest newspaper, El Nuevo Dia.
+He died on November 8, 2016 in Fort Lauderdale, Florida, just seventeen days before Castro would die himself.